housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 };
 {% endhighlight %}

 With `runtimeCaching`, we can add a URL pattern and define a specific strategy for how our service worker can handle results fetching from it.
 In this example, we use the `networkFirst` strategy.
 With this, the service worker will always know to retreive the contents from the network and serve it to the browser.
-However, it will also always update its pre-cached results with the latest results.
+However, it will also always update its pre-cached results with the latest data.
 If the network happens to fail, the service worker will serve its cached information and the user can see older data instead of _no data at all_.

-`networkFirst` isn't the only caching strategy we can use.
+Although extremely useful for applications where data is changing frequently, `networkFirst` isn't the only caching strategy we can use.
 Let's quickly go over the others:

-* `cacheFirst`:
-* `staleWhileRevalidate`:
-* `cacheOnly`:
-* `networkOnly`:
+* `cacheFirst`: If there is no cached data, a network request is made and the results are cached.
+After that, the cache will only serve it's data and no network requests will be made.
+This can be useful for handling things in an offline-first manner.
+* `staleWhileRevalidate`: Mostly suited for serving non-critical data to the user as fast as possible, this approach is used to serve cached data to the user quickly at first.
+A network request is also made in parallel with the request made to the cache.
+When the network request is complete, the cache is updated.
+* `cacheOnly`: Only retrieve resources from the cache and do not rely on the network at all.
+However, `cacheFirst` is more commonly used for offline-first patterns.
+* `networkOnly`: Only retrieve resources from the network and do not have any data cached.
+This may not be commonly used but may be suited for data that cannot be cached.

 <aside>
-  <p>The Workbox <a href="https://developers.google.com/web/tools/workbox/modules/workbox-strategies">documentation</a> goes into a little more detail about the different strategies you can use.</p>
+  <p>The Workbox <a href="https://developers.google.com/web/tools/workbox/modules/workbox-strategies">documentation</a> and the <a href="https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/">Offline Cookbook</a> go into more detail about each of the different strategies.</p>
 </aside>

+## Customize Service Worker

+Although using the Workbox CLI can make getting a service worker up and running an extremely simple and straightforward process, there may be scenarios where we would need a little more control on how our service worker is created.
+This can be for a number of reasons:

+* We have more complex pre-caching requirements than what Workbox provides out of the box.
+* We want to take advantage of other service worker features (such as [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync), [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) or [Service Worker Notifications](https://notifications.spec.whatwg.org/#dom-serviceworkerregistration-getnotificationsfilter))
+* We already have a service worker file and only need to incorporate some Workbox features in addition to it.

+If this is the case, we can use the `injectManifest` mode provided by Workbox:

+{% highlight javascript %}
+workbox injectManifest workbox-config.js
+{% endhighlight %}

+By using this, we not only need to provide a destination service worker location but the location of an existing service worker (as the source) as well.